foreverfl/docker-translated/docs/manuals/docker-hub/service-accounts.md

 | 4    | 50,000-100,000       |
 | 5    | 100,000+             |

-<sub>\*The service account may exceed Pulls by up to 25% for up to 20 days during the year without incurring additional fees.
-Reports on consumption are available upon request.<sub>
+*The service account may exceed Pulls by up to 25% for up to 20 days during the year without incurring additional fees.
+Reports on consumption are available upon request.